 Dr Afzal Chaudhry is a Consultant Nephrologist and the Chief Medical Information Officer at Cambridge University Hospitals Foundation NHS Trust (CUH).
 He leads the CUH eHospital programme delivering a trust-wide HIMSS Stage 6 electronic patient record, and the Informatics component of the Population and Quantitative Science theme in the Cambridge NIHR Biomedical Research Centre.
 Dr Chaudhry is also the Vice-chair of the PRSB and the secondary care representative on the NHS Standardisation Committee for Care Information.

-Philip is a senior lecturer in information systems at the University of Portsmouth , chair of HL7 UK and a vice-chair of BCS Health.
+Philip is the PRSB's assurance committee chair.
+He is a senior lecturer in information systems at the University of Portsmouth, past chair of HL7 UK and editor of BMJ Health & Care Informatics.

 He has over twenty years experience in NHS information technology, working in primary, community and acute care sectors.

 Phil Koczan, Clinical advisor and chair of the assurance committee

 Dr Phil Koczan is the clinical director for health and care at The Professional Record Standards Body, and has been a practising GP in Chingford North East London for more than 20 years.
 He is a fellow of the Royal College of General Practitioners and a member of their Health Informatics Group, with a portfolio career in medical informatics.
 In addition to his clinical post and work with PRSB, he is the London Digital Clinical Champion for the Patient Online programme and involved in various interoperability projects across London.
 Phil's main focus is around bringing data together from different care settings to support the development of integrated care initiatives that will benefit patients.

 Marlene Winfield, Advisor on patient and carer issues